woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 When Subscriptions attempts to process the next renewal payment, the transaction will fail and Subscriptions [failed payment handling](https://docs.woothemes.com/document/subscriptions/renewal-process/#section-6) process will begin.

 If the later approach is taken, we strongly recommend that you notify customers about the change to avoid confusion.

+> PayPal Standard Note: Unfortunately, this approach isn't suitable for PayPal Standard.
+With PayPal Standard, if no valid PayPal subscription ID is provided, exceptions will be thrown whenever you or the customer changes the status of the subscription with your store, meaning its impossible to change the status of imported subscriptions.
+This is because Subscriptions attempts to communicate this state change to PayPal, but is unable to connect it to a valid subscription there.
+If you need to take this approach for customers using PayPal Standard, temporarily use Stripe or a fake payment method instead.

 #### How can I check if a payment method can be imported with automatic payments?
 WooCommerce Subscriptions v2.0 introduced a new way for payment gateways to register the payment meta data they require for processing automatic recurring payments.